 The gist of Management by Absence is removing yourself from the equation.
 In designing an income autopilot, you must keep in mind that you must design it around the idea of scalability; you should not be an essential ingredient.

 Liberation is the fourth and final step in joining the New Rich and fully escaping the 9-to-5.
 This step talks about how you can bargain a work-from-home set up with your employer, how to embrace a mobile lifestyle, and everything in between.

 In the book, an interesting case study was performed by a character named Sherwood—a trusty company worker.
 Sherwood started the experiment by first ensuring that the company invests more in him.

 He does this by performing step 1 of escaping the office: Increase Investment.
-This is essential so as to put a higher price on himself, making him a prized possession in the firm.
-Sherwood did so by proposing a company-paid four-week industrial design class which he will attend to.
+This basically means to put a higher price on himself, making him a prized possession in the firm.
+Sherwood did so by proposing a company-paid four-week industrial design class which he will manage.

 After a couple of days upon approval, he strategically calls in sick.
-Transitioning to step 2 of escaping the office: Prove Increased Output Offsite, Sherwood hustles with work despite working from home.
+Transitioning to step 2 of escaping the office: Prove Increased Output Offsite, Sherwood completes the work effectively despite working from home.

 Afterward, he moves into step 3: Prepare the Quantifiable Business Benefit.
-He listed out his arguments and laid out how his employer can benefit from this setup.
+He listed out his arguments and laid out how his employer can benefit from this work from home setup.

 Sherwood then takes the 4th step: Propose a Revocable Trial Period.
 He bargains with his boss a trial work-from-home setup, where he pointed out the possible benefits for the business.